UN Atomic Agency Confirms ‘No Impact’ on Safety After Ukraine Nuclear Plant Fire

 In a statement posted late on Aug.
 11, the U.N.
 International Atomic Energy Agency (IAEA) wrote on social media that its experts “witnessed strong dark smoke coming from the ZNPP’s northern area following multiple explosions heard in the evening.”

-IAEA stated that its “team was told by ZNPP of an alleged drone attack today on one of the cooling towers located at the site.”
+The IAEA stated that its “team was told by ZNPP of an alleged drone attack today on one of the cooling towers located at the site.”

 “No impact has been reported for nuclear safety,” the U.N. agency stated.

-“The plant confirmed to the Team that there is no risk of elevated radiation levels as there is no radioactive material in the vicinity of the alleged attack area,” the IAEA stated, adding that the U.N. team independently verified the radiation levels onsite and found they were not changed.
+“The plant confirmed to the Team that there is no risk of elevated radiation levels as there is no radioactive material in the vicinity of the alleged attack area,” the IAEA stated, noting that the U.N. team independently verified the radiation levels onsite and found they were not changed.

 However, the plant’s director, Yuriy Chernichuk, who was installed by the Russian government, said in a statement carried by state-run Ria Novosti that a Ukrainian drone carrying a flammable liquid struck the plant.

-On Aug.
-11, a “combat drone ... flew through the top into the cooling tower and detonated,” he said, according to a translation.
+“[On Aug.
+11, a] combat drone ... flew through the top into the cooling tower and detonated,” he said, according to a translation.
 “Judging by the speed with which the fire started, we can assume that there was something else there—bottles of gasoline or napalm because the fire broke out very quickly and spread over a large area.”

 Since Russia invaded Ukraine in February 2022, there have been concerns that fighting around the Zaporizhzhia plant, located on the Dnipro River about 30 miles southwest of the city of Zaporizhzhia, could lead to a nuclear disaster.